 In 2020, the Federal Communications Commission (FCC) adopted the National Suicide Hotline Designation Act.
 The act made 988 the new, nationwide, easy-to-remember 3-digit dialing, texting, and chat number for anyone experiencing a suicidal or mental health related crisis.

-In Washington, the Legislature passed House Bill 1477 (E2SHB 1477 (PDF)) to support 988.
-It enhanced and expanded behavioral health crisis response and suicide prevention services for everyone in Washington state.
+The Washington Legislature passed House Bill 1477 (E2SHB 1477) (PDF) to support the 988 Suicide & Crisis Lifeline plus enhance and expand behavioral health crisis response and suicide prevention services for everyone in Washington state.
+E2SHB 1477 is also known as the Crisis Call Center Hubs and Crisis Services Act.
 E2SHB 1477 was signed into law by Governor Jay Inslee on May 13, 2021.
-E2SHB 1477 is also known as the Crisis Call Center Hubs and Crisis Services Act.